bgaze/ParsedownBundle/README.md

 Add the bundle in your *composer.json* :

     "require": {
-        "bgaze/parsedown-bundle": "@dev"
+        "bgaze/parsedown-bundle": "dev-master"
     }

-Update your vendors, then enable it in *AppKernel.php* :
+Update your vendors, then enable bundle in *AppKernel.php* :

     new Bgaze\ParsedownBundle\BgazeParsedownBundle(),